SSWConsulting/SSW.Rules.Content/rules/do-you-use-emoji-in-dynamics-label/rule.md

 ### Option 3 -  Description field + Emoji (Recommended)

-Add a emoji in the label to remind people to hover to see the tooltip.
+Add an emoji in the label to remind people to hover to see the tooltip.

 ![Figure: Add a emoji on the label to remind to people it's a tooltip ](screenshot-at-oct-28-11-29-40.png "Figure: Add a emoji on the label to remind to people it's a tooltip ")